genjudev/etov/README.md

 # etov

-`etov` (Error to Value) is a TypeScript/JavaScript library designed to streamline error handling by returning errors as values, effectively acting as a wrapper for classical error handling functions.
-Inspired by the error handling approach in Go, `etov` provides a simple and consistent way to handle errors for both synchronous and asynchronous functions, including integration with 3rd-party libraries.
+`etov` (Error to Value) is a TypeScript/JavaScript library designed for developers who appreciate the clarity and directness of error handling by value.
+This approach, inspired by the error handling pattern in Go, involves returning errors as explicit values rather than throwing exceptions. `etov` serves as a wrapper for classical error handling functions, enabling a straightforward and predictable flow in both synchronous and asynchronous operations.
+It's an ideal tool for those looking to maintain clean, maintainable, and robust error handling in their code.

 ## Features

 - Simple and intuitive error handling
 - Supports both synchronous and asynchronous functions
 - Compatible with 3rd-party libraries.
-- Helps in writing clean and maintainable code
+- Promotes writing clean, maintainable, and understandable code.

 ## Installation